D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 modificatuions to its configuration while the **read-only** lock prevents these.

-The soltions based on RBAC require more admin effort before and after teh capture process.
+The soltions based on RBAC require more admin effort before and after the capture process.